pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

     hidden: true # only hide on current single page
 ---

-Hello, my name is Raul Andrial and I am a software engineer located in Miami, FL, USA.
+Hello, my name is [Raul Andrial](https://randr000.github.io/portfolio-resume/tech) and I am a software engineer located in Miami, FL, USA.
 I created a proof of concept web app with Pyodide that allows users to use the pandas library without needing to code but can use code if they want to.
 The app uses a drag and drop interface.
 I also included functionality for plotting with matplotlib and linear regression using scikit-learn.

 You can read more about it [here](https://github.com/randr000/react_pyodide_data_prep).

 You can test it out [here](https://randr000.github.io/react_pyodide_data_prep/).

+### Implementation Details

 ### Uploading Files